OpenMacroBoard/StreamDeckSharp/README.md

 #### [Recent Changes](CHANGELOG.md)

 ## Quickstart _(TL;DR)_
-***At the moment only Windows is supported (tested with 10, should also work with 8, 7, Vista and XP)***
+***At the moment only Windows and macOS is supported (tested with Windows 10, should also work with 8, 7, Vista and XP.
+Also tested with macOS 11.3)***
-1. Add StreamDeckSharp reference (via nuget or download latest release)
+1. Add StreamDeckSharp reference (via nuget or download latest release).
+On macOS you have to add [libgdiplus packaging](https://github.com/CoreCompat/libgdiplus-packaging))
 2. Add a using directive for StreamDeckSharp: `using StreamDeckSharp;`

 I want to...              | Code (C#)